plurigrid/ontology/README.md

 #### Step 3: Keep Looping & Collaborate

-Leverage the [OpenAgency framework](https://www.alignmentforum.org/posts/5hApNw5f7uG8RXxGS/the-open-agency-model) for brainstorming in our work, collaborate using platforms operating on interoperable data formats, and using any tool that complies with working on the data streams and is in compliance with Digital Public Goods framework.
+Leverage the [OpenAgency framework](https://www.alignmentforum.org/posts/5hApNw5f7uG8RXxGS/the-open-agency-model) for brainstorming in your work, collaborate using platforms operating on interoperable data formats, and using any tool that complies with working on the data streams and is in compliance with Digital Public Goods framework.
 As you progress, contribute your improvements to the Plurigrid ontology on an ongoing basis.
 The feedback loop at Plurigrid is continuous, and the ones rewarded are those playing next to the top.

 #### Step 4: Close The Loop